State of Education

 Professional Learning Series

 Our Professional Learning Series hosted between 28th April – 1st May 2020 had over 1500 registrations and over 800 attendees.
-Each session showcased industry-leading experts as they provided advice and recommendations that could be implemented straight away.
+Each session showcased industry-leading experts as they provided advice and recommendations on how to best approach the rapid shift to online and distance learning.

-Our free COVID-19 Resource Bank provides a wealth of resources to aid in your transition of online and blended learning.
+Our free COVID-19 Resource Hub provides a wealth of resources to aid in your transition of remote and flexible learning.